hellohaptik/docs_haptik/docs/bot-analytics/core-concepts.md

 > Note: Conversation is a collection of Chats.

 ## Tasks
 Tasks are high level goals that the bot builder has configured as flows in the chatbot.
-These tasks are generally available in the taskbar of a chatbot.
+These tasks are generally available in the taskbox of a chatbot.
 These can be thought of as high level menu items of a chatbot.

 ![Taskbar](assets/core-concepts-taskbar.png)